More on Kirk Assassination - September 11th, Hour 3

 And my heart dropped.

-I had to go back in and tell my siblings that that little kid that lost his parents at such an early He was t he was ten when he lost your parents, right?
+I had to go back in and tell my siblings that that little kid that lost his parents at such an.

-He's now not gonna have their father, this wonderful human being that was outrageous in many s in in many, many ways.
+He's now not going to have their father, this wonderful human being that was outrageous in many, many ways, but just giving and obviously gave it all.

 That's what I think about on a day like today.

-Others work was to save people and they didn't come home.
+Others' work was to save people and they didn't come home.

-mortgage-free homes for the most catastrophically injured vets, first responders, so they can reclaim their day-to-day independence, uh fallen first responder home program, paying off the mortgages for families of law enforcement firefighters, first responders killed in the line of duty, or from 9-11 related illnesses, not a gold star family program that you have.
+Fallen first responder home program, paying off the mortgages for families of law enforcement, firefighters, first responders killed in the line of duty or from 9-11 related illnesses, a gold star family program that you have.

-It does the same, honoring the legacy of those who made the ultimate sacrifice, fighting for freedom in the post-9-11 world.
+It does the same, honoring the legacy of those who made the ultimate sacrifice fighting for freedom in the post-9-11 world.

-And you know, I think back, I told you this.
+And, you know, I think back, I told you this, my daughter was 13 days old at the time.

-Um, and it's um it's amazing she's very aware of 9-11, though, and I made sure of that.
+And she's very aware of 9-11, though, and I made sure of that.

-But uh what you're doing is God's work.
+But what you're doing is God's work.

-I just explain to people how important it is if they can especially join, you know, and commit to eleven dollars a month.
+I think the important thing is, because we don't have a lot of time, I just explain to people how important it is if they can especially join, you know, and commit to $11 a month.

 You told me that is the magic of the program.

-But um think of this.
+But think of this.

-You know, um, you know, I pay my condolences first and foremost and let her know that she's not alone.
+I let her know that she's not alone.

-People care, people pray.
+People pray.

-Um, and he was so heartfelt and gave such uh gave some hope to this Greeting family.
+I met him there that day, and he was so heartfelt and gave some hope to this grieving family.

 And she got very emotional, and I got emotional with her.

-Ryan was nine months old when he lost his dad.
+On 9-11, Ryan was nine months old when he lost his dad.

-And she says profound.
+And she said profound.

-She says it gives me such great hope that seeing that Stephen was at the same age as my son Ryan is now standing up here, this fine young man who is doing good, that my son could have a good life.
+She says, it gives me such great hope that seeing that Stephen was at the same age as my son Ryan is now standing up here, this fine young man who is doing good, that my son could have a good life.

 That's the answer.